• Skip to primary navigation

 What Is Otacore Music?

 Otacore is a music genre that blends “otaku” (fans of Japanese pop culture) with “core” music styles, creating a unique listening experience.
-Derived from Japanese anime culture, Otacore’s melodies often reflect the vibrant, diverse sounds found in anime, manga, and video game music.
+Derived from Japanese anime culture, Otacore’s melodies often reflect the lively, diverse sounds found in anime, manga, and video game music.

 This genre gained recognition on Spotify, underscoring its popular appeal and distinctiveness within the global music scene.